andrew207/SplunkActivityMonitor/readme.md

 This application is capable of monitoring Foreground Window Changes and USB device insert/removal as well as device->USB file transfers and logging them to Splunk.

-There is also a Splunk TA for running this application that can handle installation / maintenance.
+This repo contains the Visual Studio Project for the monitoring binary as well as a Splunk TA to handle distribution, maintenance, and persistence.

 ## USB Monitoring
 USB device insertion and removal is monitored via the __InstanceCreationEvent and __InstanceDeletionEvent objects within WQL, with watching implemented with a ManagementEventWatcher.
 Any time a USB is inserted or removed the application logs some metadata.
 An example of the output is: